AmeriCeltic provides accurate information on Pre-Celtic Culture and History.

 For the next 14 minutes, a narrow, foot wide beam of sunlight stretches into the passage and on into the central chamber.
 In Neolithic times, it illuminated the rear stone of the central recess of the chamber.
 With simple stone technology, these Neolithic people captured a very significant astronomical and calendrical moment in a spectacular way.

 There are two beams of sunlight: a higher beam formed by the doorway falling on the passage, and lower beam from the roofbox that reaches the central chamber.
 Originally, the roofbox beam would have struck the rear chamber orthostat stone, and, possibly, would have been reflected onto another chamber stone, which contains the famous triple spiral.
 After these 14 minutes, the beam retreats down the passage and once again all is darkness.

 Who were these ancient builders?
 The Maltese (~4000-3500BCE) and Minoans (~3500-1400BCE) were the first known, great sea-faring civilizations, and had mining colonies for copper and tin in the British Isles, northwestern Spain and Portugal, and later in upper Michigan in the U.S.

 The earliest bronze work, gold work, and mines found in Ireland and Cornwall date to this period.
 It is likely, but not certain, that most of the earliest inhabitants of these parts of the British Isles were Minoans, and later Phoenicians.
 The bronze age, roughly, began as the Sicilian-Maltese sea kingdom declined and the Minoan sea kingdom rose.
 Bronze was in use at nearly the same time and the population and number of ancient village/town sites exploded just after 4000 BCE.
-However, the Minoans were at their zenith between 2500 and 1500 BCE.
-However, Newgrange seems to have been built prior to the first known cities of the Minoans, by a few hundred years.
+However, the Minoans were at their zenith between 2500 and 1500 BCE, while Newgrange seems to have been built a few hundred years prior to the first known cities of the Minoans.